Edith Cowan University: History

-The Claremont Teachers College's last Director was Thomas Ryan (1924-2002), who completed his teacher training at the College and graduated in 1947.
+The Claremont Teachers College's last Director was Thomas Ryan (1924–2002), who completed his teacher training at the College and graduated in 1947.
 He was appointed Vice-Principal of the College in 1972, a position he held until his appointment as Director of the College in 1980.

 In 1989, WACAE underwent an independent review led by the former University of Melbourne vice chancellor David Caro in the form of the Caro Committee, which included Roy Lourens who later became vice chancellor of Edith Cowan University.
+One of the earlier proposals in the late 1980s for the name of the institution was Perth University.
 WACAE was granted university status on 1 January 1991 and changed its name to Edith Cowan University after Edith Dircksey Cowan, the first woman to be elected to an Australian Parliament.
 As of 2025, Edith Cowan University is the only Australian university named after a woman.

 Cowan worked to raise funds for students to attend universities in other states, prior to a university being built in Western Australia, obtaining government support for her scheme.
-Her work in this area was acknowledged by naming Western Australia's oldest education institution and newest university after her, as well as her image being added to the 1995 and 2018 designs (the polymer designs) of the Australian $50 note.
+Her work in this area was acknowledged by naming Western Australia's oldest tertiary education institution and newest university after her, as well as her image being added to the 1995 and 2018 designs (the polymer designs) of the Australian $50 note.

 Cowan believed that education was the key to growth, change and improvement and her contribution to the development of Western Australian education was significant.
 She strove to achieve social justice and campaigned for the rights of women, children and families, for the poor, the poorly educated and the elderly.
 She promoted sex education in schools, migrant welfare, and the formation of infant health centres, and was instrumental in obtaining votes for women in Western Australia.

 In 1991, the university purchased the house that Cowan, her husband and family had resided in for approximately 20 years.
 The house was reconstructed on the university's Joondalup campus with the assistance of the West Coast College of TAFE, and re-opened in 1997.
 Edith Cowan House, Building 20 on the university's Joondalup campus, currently plays host to the Peter Cowan Writers Centre.

 The original Claremont building continued serving for 16 years as a campus of Edith Cowan University following that institution's formation in 1989.
 The campus was then acquired by the University of Western Australia and became home to the Confucius Institute, University of Western Australia Press and, until 2021, Taylors College.